St Clare's College, Waverley

 Established in 1884 by the Poor Clare Sisters, St Clare's has a non-selective enrolment policy and currently caters for approximately 500 girls from Year 7 to Year 12.

 The college is located within the Archdiocese of Sydney, and is affiliated with the Catholic Girls Secondary Schools Sporting Association (CGSSSA) and is a member of the Association of Heads of Independent Girls' Schools (AHIGS).

 History

 St Clare's College is unique in that it remains established on its original site and continues under the governance of Sydney Catholic schools.

 Principals

 House system

-As with most Australian schools, St Clare's utilises a house system.
+As with most Australian schools, St Clare's uses a house system.
 The school has four houses, through which students compete in a range of sporting and non-sporting activities.
 They are: